A history worth remembering.

-The Baby Box Project started in 2014, working mainly at the Rahima Moosa mother and child hospital in Gauteng.
-We now operate in 3 hospitals around Gauteng and support work among mothers in 2 further hospitals.
+The Baby Box Project was started in 2014, working mainly at the Rahima Moosa mother and child hospital in Gauteng.
+We are going stronger than ever in 2020, and we now operate in 3 hospitals around Gauteng and support work among mothers in 2 further hospitals.
 We have partnered with Impact Baby Rescue, who have staff and a community center in Diepsloot, and are available should any mother need further counseling or support.

 Our Success Stories